Baker Street tube station: Jubilee line

 On the Jubilee line, Baker Street station is between St John's Wood to the north and Bond Street to the south.
 Southbound trains usually terminate at Stratford and North Greenwich although additional turn back points are provided at Green Park, Waterloo, London Bridge, Canary Wharf and West Ham.
 Northbound trains usually terminate at Stanmore, Wembley Park and Willesden Green although additional turn back points are available at Finchley Road, West Hampstead and Neasden.

-As off the May 2022 timetable the typical off-peak service in trains per hour (tph) is:
+As of the May 2022 timetable the typical off-peak service in trains per hour (tph) is: